schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/UPGRADING.md

 This document captures required refactoring on your part when upgrading to a module version that contains breaking changes.

+## Upgrading to v7.0.0

+### Key Changes v7.0.0

+This module now requires a minimum AWS provider version of 6.0 to support the region parameter.
+If you are using multiple AWS provider blocks, please read [migrating from multiple provider configurations](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/enhanced-region-support#migrating-from-multiple-provider-configurations).

 ## Upgrading to v6.0.0

 The Jira integration has been restructured to support multiple Jira instances.
 This allows routing Security Hub findings to different Jira projects based on AWS account IDs.